House GOP pushes 'big' budget resolution to passage, a crucial step toward delivering Trump's agenda

 WASHINGTON — (AP) — With a push from President Donald Trump, House Republicans sent a GOP budget blueprint to passage Tuesday, a step toward delivering his "big, beautiful bill" with $4.5 trillion in tax breaks and $2 trillion in spending cuts despite a wall of opposition from Democrats and discomfort among Republicans.

-House Speaker Mike Johnson had almost no votes to spare in his bare-bones GOP majority and was fighting on all fronts — against Democrats, uneasy rank-and-file Republicans and skeptical GOP senators — to advance the party's signature legislative package.
-Trump was making calls to wayward GOP lawmakers and had invited Republicans to the White House.
+House Speaker Mike Johnson had almost no votes to spare in his bare-bones GOP majority and fought on all fronts — against Democrats, uneasy rank-and-file Republicans and skeptical GOP senators — to advance the party's signature legislative package.
+Trump made calls to wayward GOP lawmakers and invited Republicans to the White House.

-The vote was 217-215, with all Democrats opposed, and the outcome was in jeopardy until the gavel.
+The vote was 217-215, with a single Republican and all Democrats opposed, and the outcome was in jeopardy until the gavel.

 Passage of the package is crucial to kickstarting the process.
 Trump wants the Republicans who control Congress to approve a massive bill that would extend tax breaks, which he secured during his first term but are expiring later this year, while also cutting spending across federal programs and services.